-On the opposite side, jumping to the offense is also disrespectful and creates a negative foundation from which a final solution is often hopeless.
+On the opposite side, jumping on the offensive is also disrespectful.
+Being on the offensive creates a negative foundation that makes it nearly impossible to find a solution.

 3. Let the person explain themselves, and actively listen.

-Listening is a huge aspect of conflict resolution that is typically overlooked.
-Your goal is often to get your voice in as much as possible so you can explain every little detail of your argument and try as hard as you can to get the opposing party to see your side.
+Listening is a huge aspect of conflict resolution that's typically overlooked.
+It might seem imperative to get your voice in as much as possible so you can explain every little detail of your argument and try as hard as you can to get the opposing party to see your side.
 But don’t let this idea tempt you.
 The temporary satisfaction of “airing it out” isn’t worth it in the long run.

-Instead, zipper those lips for a while, and let the other person explain themselves, uninterrupted.
-You may find that you misinterpreted their original argument.
-You'll be more equipped to handle compromising or collaborating on a new solution when you've taken the time to listen, think, and plan.
+Instead, let the other person explain themselves, uninterrupted.
+You may find that you misinterpreted their original argument and you'll be more equipped to handle compromising or collaborating on a new solution when you've taken the time to listen, think, and plan.

 4. Use "I" statements.

-Similarly to pointing fingers, a series of statements that begin with "you" clearly come off as blaming.
-Conflict isn't about what the other person is doing wrong; it's about what you believe you're doing right and how to get the other side to understand.
+Similar to pointing fingers, a series of statements that begin with "you" can come across as blaming.
+Conflict shouldn’t be about what the other person is doing wrong; it's about what you believe you're doing right and how to get the other side to understand.

-Thus, using "I" statements, such as "I feel like I'm not getting the chance to explain myself" rather than "You're not listening to me" can totally transform your conversation.
-These sentences will make your argument more about your emotions, opinions, personal beliefs, and morals, rather than about all the things you don't like about the opposing party.
-No one can disagree with something you believe or standby, and it makes for a more respectful debate that reminds all parties that cognitively complex humans are involved.
+Thus, using "I" statements, such as "I feel like I'm not getting the chance to explain myself" rather than "You're not listening to me" can transform your conversation.
+These statements make your argument more about your emotions, opinions, personal beliefs, and morals, rather than about all the things you don't like about the opposing party.
+No one can disagree with opinions or feelings you believe or standby, plus they make for a more respectful debate that reminds all parties that cognitively complex humans are involved.

 5. Maintain a calm tone.

-Wait until you've let out your emotions about the conflict to plan a time to meet and discuss with the opposing party.
-You're allowed to yell, cry, vent, or whatever else you need, but do it on your own time.
-When you enter the conflict resolution meeting, you should be calm and ready to debate with consideration for differing perspectives.
+Wait until you've let out your emotions before you plan a time to meet and discuss with the opposing party.
+You're allowed to yell, cry, vent, or whatever else you need before the conversation takes place — but not during it.
+When you enter the conflict resolution meeting, you should be calm and ready to discuss with consideration for differing perspectives.

 6. Show a willingness to compromise or collaborate.

 However, in most other significant conflicts, it's essential to come to some sort of agreement between both parties.
-Thus, you sometimes need to let go of your pride and your grip on your argument.
-Show the opposing party that, as much as you care about the conflict and about your side, you care more about coming to a solution that pleases everyone and has the necessary impact.
+Sometimes you’ll simply need to let go of your pride and your grip on your argument.
+Show the opposing party that, as much as you care about the conflict and presenting your side, you care more about coming to a solution that is productive for everyone involved.